Lakewood Ranch Digital Photography Club

 Fall 2025 Salon Competition

-Our Salon Competition is an opportunity for you to have your photos critiqued by three qualified judges.
-Our moderator will be one of our Competition Co-Chairs and no one but you will know that your photo is being judged.
+Our Salon Competition is an opportunity for you to have your photos critiqued by three external qualified judges.
+Our moderator will be our Competition Director and no one, but you, will know that your photo is being critiqued.

-Image requirements will be the same as FCCC rules.
+Image requirements will be the same as Image of the Month.

 Fall 2025 Salon Themes.
 More details and examples here.